Godspower-Eze/godspowereze.com/content/_index.md

 ### Current

-- <a href="/tags/lattices/" target="_blank">A Deep Dive on Lattice-Based Cryptography</a> - a series that takes your zero to one in lattice-based cryptography.
+- <a href="/tags/lattices/" target="_blank">A Deep Dive on Lattice-Based Cryptography</a> - a series that takes you from zero to one in lattice-based cryptography.
 It aims to close the learning gap between "what is a lattice?" and how lattice-based cryptography is used in **Fully homomorphic encryption(FHE)** and **Indistinguishability obfuscation(IO)**.
 - <a href="https://github.com/Godspower-Eze/ml-kem.rs" target="_blank">ml-kem.rs</a> - a rust library for **ML-KEM(Module Lattice Key Encryption Mechanism)**

 ### Previous